gaia-platform/GaiaPlatform/production/catalog/README.md

 With the two headers, a direct access source file gains access to the database as defined by the catalog.

-Full command line usage can be shown with the `-h` option.
+Full command line usage can be shown with the `--help` or `-h` option.

 #### Examples

 Enter interactive mode.

 ```
-   gaiac -i
+   gaiac --interactive

 ```